 Pre-cook your angel hair pasta al dente.
 No one likes soggy pasta!

 In a large cast iron skillet, add garlic, olive oil, and grape or cherry tomatoes.
 This is a one-pot, one-pan, one-skillet dish, so yay!

 Cook for 4 minutes on medium heat until garlic begins to brown.

 Add chicken broth and olives and simmer for 5 minutes letting all that garlic permeate your kitchen.

 Stir in your already cooked pasta and salt and mix well.

 Heat for an additional 3-5 minutes or until heated through.

-Now toss in fresh basil, season with salt and pepper.
+Now toss in fresh basil and season with salt and pepper.

-Put in large bowl, top with shredded cheese right before ready to serve.
+Put in a large bowl, and top with shredded cheese right before serving.

 Note: Serve with balsamic vinegar reduction on the side for those interested!